rocket2050/osm_zabbix/README.md

       roles:
         - osm_zabbix

-If mysql is not installed on server, you can include mysql installetion as well.
+If mysql is not installed on server, you can include mysql installation as well.

     - hosts: zabbix
       roles: